Communist Party of Chile: History

 The PCCh was founded on 4 June 1912 by Luis Emilio Recabarren, after he left the Democrat Party.
 The party was initially known as the Socialist Workers' Party, before adopting its current name on 2 January 1922.

 It achieved congressional representation shortly thereafter and played a leading role in the development of the Chilean labor movement.

+The party was founded as Chile began to industrialize.
+In the 1920s, the nitrate industry was booming, and many of its workers were among the first communists.
+The movement then gained momentum within the coal, textile, and port unions.

 Closely tied to the Soviet Union and the Third International, the PCCh participated in the Popular Front (Frente Popular) government of 1938, growing rapidly among the unionized working class in the 1940s.
 It then participated to the Popular Front's successor, the Democratic Alliance.

 Concern over the PCCh's success at building a strong electoral base, combined with the onset of the Cold War, led to its being outlawed in 1948 by a Radical government, a status it had to endure for almost a decade until 1958 when it was again legalized.
 By the 1960s, the party had become a veritable political subculture, with its own symbols and organizations and the support of prominent artists and intellectuals such as Pablo Neruda, the Nobel Prize-winning poet, and Violeta Parra, the songwriter and folk artist.

 At the time, the U.S. State Department estimated the party membership to be approximately 27,500.